HyperEssays’s logoA stylized portrait of Michel de Montaigne in black with blue, yellow, and red geometric elements in the background.

 You can help make HyperEssays a reliable online resource by supporting this project.
 With your contribution, this site can continue to grow and remain free and accessible to all.

-What is the Essays about?
+What are the Essays about?

 The first edition, published in 1580, comprised two books.
 Eight years later, an updated edition included hundreds of revisions and a new, third book.
-By the time of his death, in 1592, Montaigne had planned many more changes which were incorporated in the first posthumous edition of 1595.
+By the time of his death, in 1592, Montaigne had planned many more changes, which were incorporated in the first posthumous edition of 1595.

 So, while you can read the Essays from beginning to end, starting with Montaigne’s address To the Reader, you can also follow John Cage’s advice and “begin anywhere.